priyanshux/bunkmeet/README.md

 - You can run only the server to send a task, close the server and run the worker anytime before your first lecture starts.

 - It is, however, recommended to keep the worker running while sending a task to confirm its proper functionality in real-time.

-## Quick Ubuntu/Debian Recap

-It only takes 3 commands to install and run Bunkmeet on Ubuntu/Debian:

-`./ubuntu.sh && ./pip.sh`

- `./server.sh`  on terminal 1

-`./worker.sh` on terminal 2

 ## Experimental Features